-Therefore, many different forecasts are possible instead of the scenarios in Charts 1 and 3.
+Therefore, many different forecasts are possible instead of the scenarios to be presented in this chapter.
 The following scenarios are therefore meant to be a framework for policy decisions, not attempts to make an actual forecast of petroleum demand for this century.

-Oil Scenarios
+2.1 Oil Scenarios